Murder of Adam Anhang: Main suspect's flight to Europe

+Arrest of main suspect

 In August 2012, her brother, Charbel Vázquez Rijos, created a tourism company, titled Glatt Kosher Traveller's Incorporated, catering to Jewish tourists and employing Ms. Vázquez.
 The FBI and Spanish authorities set up a sting operation, luring Ms. Vázquez to Madrid to serve as a guide for a fictitious tour group.
 On June 30, 2013, the Spanish National Police (SNP) arrested fugitive Aurea Vazquez-Rijos at the Madrid airport as she was getting off a flight from Italy to work as a tour guide.
 The FBI then expected the extradition process from Spain could take between six and nine months.
 The agency said the arrest of the Puerto Rican fugitive was the result of a joint effort between the FBI's legal attaches, the U.S. Attorney's Office in Puerto Rico, Spanish police, Interpol and U.S. Department of Justice.
 Vázquez-Rijos' sister and her former husband were also charged and arrested in Puerto Rico in connection with Adam Anhang's murder.

 While incarcerated in Spain, Ms. Vázquez became pregnant and had a baby.
 Allowed to marry the father in jail, and as the mother of a Spanish citizen, she attempted to have the Spanish court prevent her extradition.
 She was extradited to Puerto Rico in 2015, along with her month-old baby, who was placed in local non-parental custody.
-As part of the extradition procedure, federal prosecutors signed a sworn affidavit to Spanish authorities that they would not ask for the death penalty in the case.
+As part of the extradition procedure, U.S. federal prosecutors signed a sworn affidavit to Spanish authorities that they would not ask for the death penalty in the case.